 - Garmin Vivoactive HR: Smart watch with GPS and optical pulse sensor

 Mainly aesthetics.
 Something that won't go out of place wherever you are.
 Activity bracelets are not to everyone's taste, just like smart watches, especially in more formal settings.

-As with the Withings Activité, behind a much more classic facade is an activity monitor capable of tracking your daily activity, recording steps to estimate distance travelled and calories consumed.
-At night it also monitors your sleep, and all that information will be synchronised with the Garmin Connect application via Bluetooth Smart, remaining connected to your mobile phone at all times.
+As with the Withings Activité, behind a much more classic facade "hides" an activity monitor capable of tracking your daily activity, recording steps to estimate distance traveled and calories burned.
+At night it also monitors sleep, and all this information will be synchronized with the Garmin Connect app via Bluetooth Smart, staying connected to your cell phone at all times.

 However, this constant connection is not used to notify of any event on the phone.
 There is no vibration for alerts, notifications or even alarms.
 In fact, even the time is not automatically synchronized (as the Withings Activité does), and to set the time you must use the crown located on the right side of the watch.